IISRI in the Media

 Professor Nahavandi delivers Inaugural Harrison Lecture for Innovation

-CISR Director Professor Saeid Nahavandi was one of three keynote speakers at the Inaugural Harrison Lecture for Innovation where he spoke about innovations at the Centre for Intelligent Systems Research.
+IISRI Director Professor Saeid Nahavandi was one of three keynote speakers at the Inaugural Harrison Lecture for Innovation where he spoke about innovations at the Institute for Intelligent Systems Research and Innovation (IISRI) formally the Centre for Intelligent Systems Research (CISR).
 Federal Member for Corangamite, Ms Sarah Henderson MP, was the MC for the event, held at the National Wool Museum.

 Presented by The Smart Geelong Network in partnership with The Geelong Advertiser, City of Greater Geelong and The National Wool Museum, the Harrison Lecture for Innovation both honours the legacy of James Harrison and looks at the modern, leading edge innovation in the region that is driving the new Geelong economy.